pstroe/chartering-new-realms-2024/_build/_page/chapter1/html/_sources/chapter1.md

 This difficulty of the rule-based approach raised the question of whether LLMs could be harnessed to format the data.
 The primary attractivity of harnessing LLMs lies in their capability to process natural language inputs and their generalized applicability to unknown tasks {cite:p}`zhang_jellyfish_2024, narayan_2022`.
 In this they are more flexible than specialized tools.
 Their flexibility is especially appreciated when it comes to the robustness of processing because, given that they are not rule based, they are able to adapt to unforseen circumstances {cite:p}`zhang_jellyfish_2024`.
 With this ability, they have found a wide application ground within the field of linguistics such as in Zappavigna, where ChatGPT was tasked with evaluating noisy social media data {cite:t}`zappavigna_2023`, extracting data points from unstructured documents {cite:p}`vijayan_2023`, or in the use of generative LLMs for corpus analysis {cite:p}`curry_2024`.
 As to the knowledge of the authors of this chapter, no attempts at harnessing LLMs for parliamentary corpus building specifically have been attempted.
 However, in the wider field of data curation and formatting, the capabilities of LLMs are utilized, for example, to summarise healthcare data from semi-structured forms into possible schematas of illnesses {cite:p}`letinier_2021` or in processing natural language for the biomedical field into a reusable format {cite:p}`beck_2022`.
 These adaptations of LLMs are highly specialized to their respective tasks and have thus lost much of their generality which is so desired by data scientists in their quest for a one-stop-shop solution for data wrangling {cite:p}`chen_2023`.
 A further issue of these specialized tasks lie in the idea that LLMs also mark faulty data, or rather correct these errors, such as in customer databases {cite:p}`pookandy_2022`.
 A behaviour which, in the field of linguistics, is at its best irrelevant but rather more likely renders the data worthless as it would alter the transcripts.

-In light of these added difficulties when it comes to language data, where the language itself is of importance rather than data points, research has largely been based on developping a tool that, in its foundations, is based on LLMs but that also includes code with a rule-based approach to wrangle data {cite:p}`chen_2023, arora_2023`.
+In light of these added difficulties when it comes to language data, where the language itself is of importance rather than data points, research has largely been based on developing a tool that, in its foundations, is based on LLMs but that also includes code with a rule-based approach to wrangle data {cite:p}`chen_2023, arora_2023`.
 Evaporate is capable of transforming various, semistructured inputs into a table output, its LLM components are based on using cloud solutions to run LLMs {cite:p}`arora_2023`.
 SEED works on a similar basis, though its output format can be customised [^footnote1].
 A model specifically fine-tuned for dataprocessing is the jellyfish family [^footnote4], as proposed by Zhang et al. which is based on the smaller models of the Llama 3 family {cite:t}`zhang_jellyfish_2024`.
-These tools display a remarkable adaptivity to new tasks, especially when employing few-shot prompting, where a model or tool is supplied with several examples before it is set to the task {cite:p}`chen_2023`.
+These tools display a remarkable adaptivity to new tasks, especially when paired with few-shot prompting, where a model or tool is supplied with several examples before it is set to the task {cite:p}`chen_2023`.
 However, this comes at a greater computational cost than when employing rule-based tools {cite:p}`arora_2023`.
 Considering this trade-off between robustness, human-costliness and energy-efficiency, any approach must be carefully calculated and balanced.

 [^footnote4]: The Jellyfish model requires a GPU with more than 15 GB of memory, we neither have a device available with such a GPU, nor does Google Colab support such memory use on their free plan, thus we are unable to include it in our tests.